 Try what you have learned in practical exercises.

-Get an extensive handout with commented slides.
+Get a comprehensive handout with commented slides.

-Watch only the videos and study on your own
+Watch the videos only and study on your own

 or use your new knowledge in exercises and get a participation certificate.